 Filing Taxes

-Expenses and zero income are reported on Schedule D. Trading profits are provided on Schedule D. Losses over $3,000 are carried forward as a loss and can’t be claimed.
+Report expenses and zero income on Schedule D. Trading profits also appear on Schedule D. Losses exceeding $3,000 carry forward and cannot be claimed in the current year.

 Tips for Traders